 Conversely, a healthy gut can improve your energy levels, sleep cycles, and general health.
 A healthy gut is one of many factors that contribute to a healthy and happy lifestyle.
 So, how do we make it happen?

-When thinking about healthy foods for your gut, focus on having a well-rounded diet of whole foods.
-Here are some of the top foods to add to your diet.
+When thinking about food for gut health, focus on having a well-rounded diet of whole foods.
+Here are some of the top foods to improve your gut-health diet.

 Moderation is the key to a healthy gut, so if you feel like your microbiome may need some help, you may want to limit your intake of the following:

-Eating for a healthy gut means you get to eat food that’s delicious and makes you feel good.
+Eating foods good for gut health means you get to eat food that’s delicious and makes you feel good.
 Check out some recipes that will help get your gut on the right track.

 Or looking for something that’s just right for breakfast?
 Check out our Buckwheat Pancake and Waffle Mix.

-Taking care of your gut can be complicated, but it doesn’t have to be.
-With so many yummy options, all you have to do is test them out!
+Taking care of your gut can seem complicated, but it doesn’t have to be.
+With so many delicious options, all you have to do is test them out!

 Get special offers, recipes & news